 Traveling satisfies your need to play

 It is sad that when we get older, we need to behave all the time.
-Playtime is important not only for children’s development, but also for us adults.
-Benefits of playing for adults include increased creativity, productivity, and feelings of well-being.
+Playtime is important not only for children’s development but also for us adults.
+The benefits of playing for adults include increased creativity, productivity, and feelings of well-being.
 When traveling, we tend to let ourselves get more fun and even get foolish on occasion.
 How liberating!

 Travel makes you feel less significant

 We are all egocentric by nature, this is why we are able to survive and develop, but paying too much attention to ourselves makes our problems bigger.
 We need a distance to evaluate them.
 When traveling, you see hundreds of years old trees, ancient monuments, different cultures, and all types of struggle.

 It all helps you to put your own existence in perspective.
 Read my thoughts about Travel Experiences that Make us Feel Insignificant.

 In general, if you spend your life in one place, your view of the world is rather narrow.
 You can learn to some degree from books and TV, but it is not even close to in-person experiences.